knpuniversity/symfony-journey/knpu/container/parameters.md

 # Parameters

 Let's finish this up by converting both handlers to Yaml.
-Do the "stdout" logger first - it'll be easier.
-Under the `services` key, add a new entry for `logger.std_out_logger` and give it a class name:
+Do the "stdout" logger first - it's easier.
+Under the `services` key, add a new entry for `logger.std_out_logger` and give it the class name:

 [[[ code('fe519b765a') ]]]

 Peak back - this has one argument.
 So add the `arguments` key and give it the `php://stdout`.
-Those quotes are optional, and if you want, you can put the arguments up onto one line, inside those square brackets:
+Those quotes are optional, and if you want, you can put the arguments up onto one line, inside square brackets:

 [[[ code('08c5ef7b32') ]]]